The Aviator (2004 film): Aircraft depicted and used

 Hughes XF-11, a photographic reconnaissance plane—a twin-engine, twin-boom, fast, high-flying aircraft designed during World War II (WWII) to fly faster and higher than enemy fighters.
 It was originally commissioned by the U.S. government in a contract with Hughes Aircraft, but the war ended while the aircraft was still in development.
-The first prototype was equipped with troublesome contra-rotating propellers which failed while Hughes was piloting it on its maiden flight; he did not react properly to the propeller failure and was critically injured in the ensuing crash in Beverly Hills, as depicted in the film.
-A second prototype equipped with conventional single propellers later flew successfully, but the military had chosen other aircraft for its purpose, and it was scrapped.
-As the movie shows, Hughes was subsequently accused of duping the military and failing to deliver, leading to a congressional investigation.
+The first prototype was equipped with troublesome contra-rotating propellers that failed while Hughes was piloting it on its maiden flight; he did not react properly to the propeller failure and was critically injured in the ensuing crash in Beverly Hills, as depicted in the film.
+A second prototype equipped with conventional single propellers flew successfully, but the military had chosen other aircraft for its purpose, and it was scrapped.
+As portrayed in the film, Hughes was subsequently accused of duping the military and failing to deliver, leading to a congressional investigation.
 Models replicated the plane for the movie.